Easy Ways to Protect Your Furry Friend From Fleas and Ticks

 As a loving dog owner, you naturally want to give your furry companion the best life possible.
-However, fleas and ticks can make that difficult — these tiny parasites not only cause discomfort but can also transmit dangerous diseases to your pet.
+However, fleas and ticks can make that difficult.
+These tiny parasites not only cause discomfort but can also transmit dangerous diseases to your pet.
+Following the parasite prevention guides, your dog will stay itch-free and protected all year round.

 Fleas and ticks may seem like small nuisances, but the problems they cause can escalate quickly if left unchecked: